derhuerst/hafas-gtfs-rt-feed/readme.md

 You can verify this using many available GTFS-RT tools; Here are two of them to quickly inspect the feed:

 - [`print-gtfs-rt-cli`](https://github.com/derhuerst/print-gtfs-rt-cli) is a command-line tool, use it with `curl`: `curl 'http://localhost:3000/' -s | print-gtfs-rt`.
-- [`gtfs-rt-inspector`](https://public-transport.github.io/gtfs-rt-inspector/?feedUrl=http%3A%2F%2Flocalhost%3A3000%2F%0A) is a web app that can inspect any [CORS](https://enable-cors.org)-enabled GTFS-RT feed (that includes yours).
+- [`gtfs-rt-inspector`](https://public-transport.github.io/gtfs-rt-inspector/?feedUrl=http%3A%2F%2Flocalhost%3A3000%2F%0A) is a web app that can inspect any [CORS](https://enable-cors.org)-enabled GTFS-RT feed; Paste `http://localhost:3000/` into the url field to inspect yours.

 After `monitor.js` has fetched some data from HAFAS, and after `match.js` has matched it against the GTFS (or failed or timed out doing so), you should see [`TripUpdate`s](https://developers.google.com/transit/gtfs-realtime/reference/#message-tripupdate) & [`VehiclePosition`s](https://developers.google.com/transit/gtfs-realtime/reference/#message-vehicleposition).